socketsupply/sockets.sh/src/docs/guide-fte.md

 ## Create Socket App

 This is similar to React's `Create React App`.
-The idea is that it provides a few basic boilerplates and provides some stong opinions so you can get coding on your app as quickly as possible.
+The idea is that it provides a few basic boilerplates and some stong opinions so you can get coding on a production quality app as quickly as possible.

 ```bash
 $npx init socket-app -h